 I like warm headphones and the Shozy Zero oblige but perhaps just a little too much.
 Treble is buttery smooth, displaying not a hint of sibilance and the bass is quite full and thick.
 Likewise, the midrange comes across smooth and relaxed making for a very comfortable listen over many hours but at the same time it feels like they are not pushing out as much detail as I would want.
 Even against the KZ ATE and VE Monk, 2 earphones that cost under $10, the Zero just couldn't compete in retaining detail, creating soundstage or just overall clarity.

 It's not that I didn't like them , it's just maybe that they aren't my thing.
 I like hearing those extra details and while I do like smoothness I still want a bit of sparkle from my treble when the time is right.
 There's not much wrong with them but give how hyped they were I expected more at the end of the day i think they are still good competitors within their current price of $60 but going past that marker they face a lot of stiff competition.

 Shozy Zero - Conclusion

 Against most of the stuff you find in stores nowadays the Zero for the price are going to sound a lot better for the same amount of money.
 But the remarkable Chi-fi market is in full swing now and there is plenty of options out there in the sub $100 earphone market.
-Lots and lots of good headphones occupy this space and while the Zero aren't necessarily a bad buy there are plenty of other options out there that peak my interest for the same amount of money.
+Lots and lots of good headphones occupy this space and while the Zero isn't necessarily a bad buy there are plenty of other options out there that peak my interest for the same amount of money.